-On the other hand, high levels of dopamine are also found in this area of the brain in people with post-traumatic stress disorder and is partly responsible for the paranoia and heightened vigilance that accompanies this condition.
+On the other hand, high levels of dopamine are also found in this area of the brain in people with post-traumatic stress disorder and are partly responsible for the paranoia and heightened vigilance that accompanies this condition.

 This area of the brain is also associated with risk-taking.
-Studies have found that people who have freer flowing dopamine are more likely to push the limits and take higher risks.
+Studies have found that people who have freer-flowing dopamine are more likely to push the limits and take higher risks.
 The higher the risk the bigger the release of dopamine.
 Of course this is a good thing or otherwise, we’d never take any risks or accomplish anything, and life as we know it would not even exist.
 However, if dopamine is too high or there is a problem with receptors in this area, then one may take risks that put their lives in danger.

 We are all hard-wired to enjoy the thrill of the hunt because hunting used to be essential for our survival.
 The hunt can take place in many ways, like grocery shopping, shopping for any item what so ever, searching the Internet for Information, looking for a partner, exploring new territory, going on an adventure, etc. Studies actually demonstrate that we get quite a significant surge in dopamine when we are hunting for something new.

-The risk taker is not the same as an adrenaline junkie or a thrill seeker.
-The thrill seeker or adrenaline junkie is seeking the reward experienced from adrenalin, which is released when we are in a life-threatening situation and may also be triggered by horror movies.
-The risk taker, explorer, adventurer, or people who start their own business, go after what they want, climb mountains, trek into unknown territory, and run for President, etc., are driven by dopamine to achieve, explore and be adventurous.
+The risk-taker is not the same as an adrenaline junkie or a thrill-seeker.
+The thrill-seeker or adrenaline junkie is seeking the reward experienced from adrenalin, which is released when we are in a life-threatening situation and may also be triggered by horror movies.
+The risk-taker, explorer, adventurer, or people who start their own business, go after what they want, climb mountains, trek into unknown territory, and run for President, etc., are driven by dopamine to achieve, explore and be adventurous.
 Although, it is possible that one may become addicted to both the risk-taking and the adrenaline rush.

-In a fascinating study in the UK we discovered that dopamine is also activated by aversive events but in a different subsection of the VTA.
+In a fascinating study in the UK, we discovered that dopamine is also activated by aversive events but in a different subsection of the VTA.
 In response to happy events, an area called the dorsal VTA is activated.
 When exposed to an aversive event, dopamine in the dorsal VTA is inhibited or doesn’t’ respond at all.
 However in another subsection called the ventral VTA, there is a very high level of activation.
 Then when the aversive event is over, there is a release of dopamine in the dorsal VTA.
 So why would this be so?
 Because learning to stay away from something aversive that may threaten our survival is necessary and achieving relief from the aversive event would be our reward.
 We are rewarded with dopamine when the aversive event is over to teach us that we should avoid this type of situation.